Laxmiprashanth4480/Expense-Tracker/README.md

     ```
 4. Install the frontend dependencies:
     ```bash
-    cd ../client
+    cd client
     npm install
+    cd ..
     ```
 5. Run the application using:
     ```bash
     npm run dev
     ```
-This will start the app on http://localhost:3000 and the server on http://localhost:8080.
+This will launch `server.js` on http://localhost:8080 and the app on http://localhost:3000.

 Enjoy managing your finances with Pocketly! 💰📊